 The Republic of Gabon is a very rich country in terms of natural resources.
 Gabon is blessed with abundance of natural resources including natural gas, diamond, niobium, manganese, uranium, gold, timber, iron ore and hydropower.
 In fact, Gabon is one of the major oil producers in Africa today.

 The Republic of Gabon has a literacy rate of about 83% for the total population with the female literacy rate hovering around 81%.
 In other words, about 81% of all females above the age 15 can read and write in Gabon today which is great compared to most other African countries.

 Gabon is a major oil producer and considering its small population size, one would think the living conditions would be far better than in other African countries today.
 In reality however, this isn’t the case.
-Although the living conditions in Gabon today are somehow better than in most other African countries, Gabon isn’t far better like one would expect.
+Although the living conditions in Gabon today are somehow better than in some other African countries, Gabon isn’t far better like one would expect.
 According to a recent World Bank statistics, over a third of Gabon’s population lives in extreme poverty.
-The question therefore is; where does the money go?
+The question therefore is, where does the money go?

 According to an official report, about 47,500 people were living with HIV/AIDS in Gabon in 2014 with about 1500 officially recorded HIV/AIDS deaths in the same year.
 Gabon’s HIV/AIDS adult prevalence rate hovers around 3.91%.
-Besides the deadly HIV/AIDS, the deadly malaria, bacterial diarrhea, hepatitis A, and typhoid fever, dengue fever, schistosomiasis, rabies, etc. continue to threaten several lives in Gabon today.
+Besides the deadly HIV/AIDS, the deadly malaria, bacterial diarrhea, hepatitis A, typhoid fever, dengue fever, schistosomiasis, rabies, etc. continue to threaten several lives in Gabon today.

 Just like in most other African countries today, corruption and poor governance continue to tear Gabon into pieces.
-Almost all political figures and governmental agencies in Gabon today, engage themselves in corrupt activities.
+Almost all political figures and governmental agencies in Gabon today engage themselves in corrupt activities.